toradex/moses/clients/csharp/TorizonAppDeploymentAPI/generated/docs/ApplicationsApi.md

 > string ApplicationGetcontainerLogs (string applicationId, string configuration, string deviceid, bool? restart = null)

-Get container log, line by line
+Get container log, chunk by chunk

-Return one line of log, blocking if no data is available
+Return one chunk of log (one or more lines), blocking if no data is available

 ### Example